 The Hidden Crisis: Dementia and Dehydration

 Imagine a simple glass of water could make the difference between life and death for your loved one with dementia.
 It sounds dramatic, but it's not far from the truth.
-We're facing hidden crisis in dementia care, one that's as clear as water yet often overlooked: dehydration.
+We're facing a hidden crisis in dementia care, one that's as clear as water yet often overlooked: dehydration.

 With over 6 million older adults in the U.S. living with dementia, the stakes couldn't be higher.
 These individuals, already navigating a fog of cognitive decline, face a perfect storm when it comes to staying hydrated.
 They may forget to drink, struggle to recognize thirst, or have difficulty swallowing.
 The result?
 A dangerous slide into dehydration that can worsen confusion, increase fall risk, and even lead to hospitalization.